MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/ai-overview.md

   - mduelae
 ---

-# AI Copilot overview
+# Copilot in Power Apps overview

 [This article is prerelease documentation and is subject to change.]

-Bringing the power of AI Copilot to both app makers and their end-users in Power Apps.
+Bringing the power of Copilot to both app makers and their end-users in Power Apps.
 With Copilot you can build an app, including the data behind it, just by describing what you need through multiple steps of conversation.
-Your apps will have copilot-powered experiences built in from the first screen&mdash;so your users can discover insights in conversation instead of mouse-clicks.
+Your apps have copilot-powered experiences built in from the first screen&mdash;so your users can discover insights in conversation instead of mouse-clicks.

-To learn how to use the new AI features in Power Apps, see:
+To learn how to use the new Copilot features in Power Apps, see:

 - [Build apps through conversation](ai-conversations-create-app.md)
 - [Continue editing your app with Copilot (preview)](ai-edit-app.md)